AriGraph: Learning Knowledge Graph World Models with Episodic Memory for LLM Agents: Experimental Setup

+\textbf{Treasure Hunting.} The primary objective is to retrieve the hidden treasure, with a series of rooms providing keys and clues leading to the final goal.
+The basic variation has 12 rooms and 4 keys, hard one has 16 rooms and 5 keys and hardest contains 36 rooms, 7 keys and additional distract items in every room.

+\textbf{Cleaning.} The goal is to clean a house by identifying and returning misplaced items to their correct locations.
+Environment consists of 9 rooms (kitchen, pool, etc.) and contains 11 misplaced items (among many other items).
+To solve the problem, the agent needs to memorize the location of rooms and objects, as well as reason about objects placement.

+\textbf{Cooking.} The goal is to prepare and consume a meal by following a recipe, selecting the correct ingredients, and using appropriate tools, while navigating in multi-room house.
+The task is testing agents ability to remember relevant information and plan according to it.
+Basic difficulty task features 9 locations and 3 ingredients and hard task features 12 locations and 4 ingredients, while hardest task also features closed doors and inventory management.

+For baselines we used Ariadne's planning and decision making module with one of the following types of memory instead of AriGraph model: full history of observations and actions, iterative summarization, RAG, RAG with Reflexion \cite{shinn2023reflexion}, and Simulacra - memory implementation from \cite{park2023generative}.

+\textit{Full history} involves retaining a complete record of all observations and actions to inform decision-making at every step. \textit{Summarization}, as an alternative to storing the full history, focuses on retaining only the necessary information while discarding the rest.
+The standard \textit{RAG} baseline retrieves top-k memories based on their similarity score to the current observation and plan. \textit{Simulacra} features a scoring mechanism that integrates recency, importance, and relevance, alongside reflections on the extracted memories.
+The \textit{Reflexion} baseline differs from other methods in its approach, as it operates over multiple trials.
+After failing a trial, the agent reflects on its trajectories to document information that may assist in solving the task in subsequent trials.
+We used the gpt-4-0125-preview as LLM backbone for AriGraph and other LLM-based baselines.

 Additionally, we tested our architecture on a variation of the cooking test from \cite{adhikari2021learning} to compare it with RL baselines.
-These tasks have 4 levels of difficulty, however, they are significantly simpler than our main tasks, having fewer locations, ingredients, and required actions.
-Level 1: 1 ingredient, 1 room, cutting.
-Level 2: 1 ingredient, 1 room, cutting + cooking.
-Level 3: 1 ingredient, 9 rooms, no processing.
-Level 4: 3 ingredients, 6 rooms, cutting + cooking.
-We tested or agent and raw GPT-4 with full history on 3 randomly generated environments for each task difficulty.
-As mentioned, we slightly adapted the task for the LLM models.
-While this adaptation should not impact the difficulty level, it's important to note that the environments for comparison between LLM and RL models were not 100\% identical.
+These tasks have 4 levels of difficulty, however, they are significantly simpler than our main tasks, having fewer locations, ingredients, and required actions (Appendix \ref{app:games}).